wp-plugins/gravity-forms-pdf-extended/README.txt

 * Feature - Shortcodes will now be processed in all templates, including default template but only in the HTML field.
 * Feature - Added 'save' configuration option so PDFs are saved to the local disk when 'notifications' aren't enabled
 * Feature - Added 'dpi' configuration option to modify the PDF image DPI.
 Default 96dpi.
 Use 300dpi for printing.
 * Feature - Added PDF/A1-b compliance option.
-Enable with 'pdfa1b' => true and 'pdfa1b_force' => true.
+Enable with 'pdfa1b' => true.
 See http://mpdf1.com/manual/index.php?tid=420&searchstring=pdf/a1-b for more details.
 * Feature - Added PDF/X1-a compliance option.
-Enable with 'pdfx1a' => true and 'pdfx1a_force' => true.
+Enable with 'pdfx1a' => true.
 See http://mpdf1.com/manual/index.php?tid=481&searchstring=pdf/x-1a for more details.
 * Feature - Added new constant option 'PDF_REPACK_FONT' which when enabled may improve function with some PostScript printers (disabled by default)

 * Housekeeping - Modified mPDF functions Image() and purify_utf8_text() to validate the input data so we don't have to do it every time through the template.